Welcome...

 Please contact me if you have any questions about how I can help or would like to arrange an initial free of charge telephone session.
 Alternatively, you can call me on 07568 923506.

-All enquiries are completely confidential and I will aim to reply within 24 hours.
+All enquiries are completely confidential and I aim to reply within 24 hours.

-** Please state your preferred contact method (ie phone, text or email) in your message. **
+** Please state how you'd prefer me to contact you (ie phone, text or email) in your message. **

 Located in the Old Town part of Poole, Dorset close to Poole Quay, the building is easy to find and readily accessible by car, bus or train.
 There are plenty of carparks nearby and both the train and main bus stations are just a 10-15 minute walk away.

-I've been counselling since 2018 and in addition to my work here, have experience of counselling and running training course in hospices and other charities.
+I've been counselling since 2018, first as part of my training and then after I fully qualified in 2020.
+In addition to my work here, I have a number of years experience of counselling, coaching and running training workshops in hospices and GP surgeries.

 Outside of my practice, I enjoy dance, painting and drawing and taking long walks in nature.
 I also run a gentle wellbeing class for a local charity to help people stay active, build confidence and connect with others.